City College of New York: 21st century

 The City University of New York began recruiting students for the University Scholars program in the fall 2000, and admitted the first cohort of undergraduate scholars in the fall 2001.
 CCNY was one of five CUNY campuses, on which the program was initiated.
 The newly admitted students became undergraduates in the newly formed Macaulay Honors College.
-Students attending the Honors College receive free tuition and access to New York City cultural institutions (e.g., theaters, museums, etc.).
+Students attending the Honors College receive free tuition.

 In October 2005, Andrew Grove, a 1960 chemical engineering graduate and co-founder of Intel Corporation, donated $26 million to the Engineering School, which has since been renamed the Grove School of Engineering.

 In August 2008, the authority to grant doctorates in engineering was transferred from the CUNY Graduate Center to City College Grove School of Engineering.
 The authority to grant doctorates in clinical psychology was also transferred from the CUNY Graduate Center to City College, but in 2016.

 In 2009, the School of Architecture moved into the former Y Building, which was gutted and completely remodeled under the design direction of architect Rafael Viñoly.
 Also in 2009, the school was renamed the Bernard and Anne Spitzer School of Architecture in honor of the $25 million gift the Spitzers gave to the school.

 In May 2023, CCNY officials announced that the institution will open an immigrant center to assist undocumented students.

 As part of the 2024 pro-Palestinian protests on university campuses, a student- and faculty-built encampment was established in April 2024 on the City College campus.
 Less than a week after protests began at the encampment, on the night of April 30, 2024, the New York City Police Department was called on campus to dismantle the site, making 173 arrests.